soapdog/your-first-month-as-a-club-captain-guide/data/guide.md

 Your club is yours to design.
 Once you have submitted your pledge and agreed to follow the guidelines outlined in part I of this document, it’s time to give your club a brand.

-We encourage/invite you to use the Mozilla brand provided you [follow the guidelines set forth here](https://www.mozilla.org/en-US/styleguide/identity/mozilla/branding/).
 The Mozilla brand helps identify your club as part of our global network and mission.

-* **Naming**.
-You may, but are not required to, use the name "Mozilla Clubs" in your club’s name.
-Further identify your club by your location, region, group or interests.
-Here are the names of some current clubs: Mozilla Club Rio, Mozilla Club Jahangirnagar University, Cikarang Mozilla Club, Mozilla Club for the Chicago Librarians.

-* **Logo**.
-While standalone uses of the "Mozilla" and “Mozilla Clubs” wordmarks are limited to what is permitted under the[ Mozilla Trademark Policy](https://www.mozilla.org/en-US/foundation/trademarks/policy/), we welcome you to[ use this template to create a logo](https://sabby.makes.org/thimble/NzYxNzkwOTc2/mozilla-clubs-wordmark) for your club that incorporates these wordmarks.

-* Review the [remaining Mozilla Club guidelines](https://docs.google.com/a/mozilla.com/document/d/1uBQRcq_QKjn4EWkcmUd-zCC4Qfr4LMebj1Fg2hB-qoU/edit?usp=sharing) for domain names, websites, references, mission and more.
+* Follow [the guidelines set forth here](https://docs.google.com/a/mozilla.com/document/d/1uBQRcq_QKjn4EWkcmUd-zCC4Qfr4LMebj1Fg2hB-qoU/edit?usp=sharing) for naming and branding your club including what to name your club, create a domain, develop a logo, determine a mission and much more.

 ### Find a team